Isotropic stochastic gravitational wave background reconstruction for Taiji constellation: Results

 \section{Results}

 As an initial validation, we first demonstrate the recovery of astrophysical SGWB in 2.8\_EQ dataset using the template-based method.
-In \Fig{fig:pe_sgwb_28EQt}, both the amplitude and the power index of the injected astrophysical SGWB are successfully recovered within the $1\sigma$ credible interval (CI).
+In \Fig{fig:pe_sgwb_28t}, the posterior distribution is shown in blue shaded region.
+Both the amplitude and the power index of the injected astrophysical SGWB are successfully recovered within the $1\sigma$ credible interval (CI).
 This result provides evidence for the applicability of our pipeline.

 As note in \cite{PhysRevD.82.022002}, the amplitudes of individual noise components exhibit a strong degeneracy in the equal-arm orbital configuration.
 We define an averaged amplitude for each SC over its associated MOSAs as $A_i=(A_{ij}+A_{ik})/2$.
 We find that it can mitigate the redundant degrees of freedom.
 Hence, we present the posterior distribution of noise by this averaged amplitudes in \Fig{fig:pe_noise_28EQt}.
+The error in estimating the amplitude of low-frequency ACC noise is slightly larger, but still within the $2\sigma$ CI.

 Afterwards, we will focus on resolving the SGWB in the flexing-arm scenario, putting results of noise parameters to \Appd{sec:noise_params}.
 In the equal-arm case, the T channel constitutes a null channel insensitive to the GW signals, making it useful for monitoring instrumental noise.
 However, its responses to noise and GW are significantly affected by variations of armlength \cite{Hartwig:2023pft}.
 We have done an attempt, that is, recovering astrophysical SGWB using an equal-arm model on flexing-arm dataset.
 The results show a strongly biased estimate: $95\%$ CI for $A_\mathrm{ap}$ is $[1.66,\,1.72]\times10^{-12}$ and the posterior for $\gamma_\mathrm{ap}$ concentrated at $-1$, which is the lower bound of our chosen prior.
 This confirms that the equal-arm model is unsuitable for realistic orbit configuration.
-In constrast, \Fig{fig:pe_sgwb_28t} shows the posterior distributions for astrophysical SGWB parameters after flexing-arm effect considered.
+In constrast, \Fig{fig:pe_sgwb_28t} also shows the posterior distributions for astrophysical SGWB parameters after flexing-arm effect considered.
 The injected values are successfully recovered and the variance of armlength does not bring significant changes to the confidence contours.
 A similar analysis to cosmological PT SGWB is presented in \Fig{fig:pe_sgwb_29t}.

 We have obtained meaningful constraints on the background intensity and its peak frequency, while the constraint on the parameter $r_b$ remains relatively weak.
+Our analysis pipeline takes about $\mathcal{O}(10)$ hours using 64 cores of an AMD EPYC chip.